nimaadmed/Easy-GT/README.md

-# An open-source software to facilitate making ground truth of white blood cells' nucleus
+# Open-source software to facilitate making ground truth of white blood cells' nucleus
 ## Requirements
 This software is developed in python3 and the following libraries should be installed: